catamphetamine/javascript-time-ago/README.md

 ## Localization

-This library currently comes with English and Russian localization built-in, but any other locale can be added at runtime.
+This library currently comes with English and Russian localization built-in, but any other locale can be added easily at runtime (Pull Requests adding new locales are accepted too).

-The built-in localization resides in the [`source/locales`](https://github.com/halt-hammerzeit/react-time-ago/tree/master/source/locales) folder.
+The built-in localization resides in the [`locales`](https://github.com/halt-hammerzeit/react-time-ago/tree/master/locales) folder.

 The format of the localization is: